twolfson/if-i-were-to-build-a-startup-web-app/docs/django-react-security-and-architecture.md

     - In these scenarios, the flow should work as above (e.g. cookie setting and all) but it leads to headaches with the development web server (e.g. websockets, dynamic bundle hashes)
     - The rest of the points from the React SPA version hold

-## Different domain with full React XHR
+## Different origin + same site with full React XHR
 This will not work because there's no way for React to get the CSRF cookie or rendered HTML to use with `django-allauth` here.

-Maybe there's some hack/workaround with a callback URL/endpoint but that's likely opening the door for further security issues.
+Maybe there's some hack/workaround with a callback URL/endpoint, or setting the cookie domain to the root domain, but that's likely opening the door for further security issues.

 As a result, the implementer is likely stuck hacking together their own full security implementation =/

+## Different sites
+This will not work with cookies or JWT as `HttpOnly` cookies because there's no way to transfer data through those cookies without removing the `SameSite` rule, which opens up CSRF vulnerabilities.

+Session can be stored in-memory but this is probably a frustrating end user experience.
+We don't want to use `localStorage` as it will allow session theft from compromised third party scripts.

 ## Third party authentication providers
 Auth0 and such are viable alternatives to setting up all this handshaking yourself.
 At the same time, it foregoes a lot of long-term tradeoffs as well as doesn't save that much time (e.g. maybe 2 days).